anishVermaIsHere/new-admin-app/README.md

-# Basic Admin Dashboardwith using ReactJS and Bootstrap
+# Basic Admin Dashboard in ReactJS and Bootstrap

 **Infotonics Media Pvt Ltd. ReactJS Internship Assignment** **To run application follow these steps**